cross-lang-and-cross-platform/cross-lang-and-cross-platform/README.md

 Once the working group delivers the results that bring undeniable value, the team will consider possible options of getting the financial support for the project.

+# On connection of "Related projects, teams, and individual developers" and "Learning resources"

+There will be an inevitable overlap between the two parts of the repository because tools and libraries are developed by people, who create teams, and orgaize projects.
+However, "Related projects, teams, and individual developers" is meant to be sort of an address book or a telephone directory for potential and actual collaborators, whereas learning resources is supposed to be a place to learn more about cross-language interoperability and cross-platform development.

 # Repository navigation

 * [History of the project](https://github.com/JohnScience/cross-lang-and-cross-platform/blob/main/HISTORY.md)